• Post a Project

 The final note is to include the year in your title.
 This also increases clicks and viewership.

-People want to know they are watching a current video, especially if it is a tutorial, and adding the year in parenthesis in the title helps with that.
+People want to know they are watching a current video, especially if it is a tutorial, and adding the year in parentheses in the title helps with that.

-This will add to the freshness of your video content, which will help it rank better on YouTube, compared to other similar videos.
+This will add to the freshness of your video content, helping it rank better on YouTube than similar videos.

 Improve Your YouTube Rankings